Deconstructing sparkling wine

 Méthode pompe à bicyclette

 From the tank to the bottle.
 The traditional method to produce sparkling wines in the modern era has been second fermentation in the bottle.
-This involves making a dry, lowish alchohol, acidic wine first and then adding some sugar and yeast and refermenting the wine in strong, individual bottles.
-There is then the tricky bit of removing the dead yeast cells without losing the dissolved carbon dioxide which constitute the bubbles.
-Martin explains that the traditional method is a product of European technology transfer – the method was discovered/invented in France (in Champagne or Limoux depending on which version you prefer), but the strong and reliable bottles were first made in England and the high quality corks from Portugal.
-This method is inherently more expensive but not necessarily hugely so – presumably the maintenance cost on a cave in the Loire valley, once you have acquired it for storage of maturing bottles, is not that great, I prefer to use the services of a Wine Storage Facility!
+This involves making a dry, lowish alcohol, acidic wine first and then adding some sugar and yeast and refermenting the wine in strong, individual bottles.
+There is then the tricky bit of removing the dead yeast cells without losing the dissolved carbon dioxide which constitutes the bubbles.
+Martin explains that the traditional method is a product of European technology transfer – the method was discovered/invented in France (in Champagne or Limoux depending on which version you prefer), but the strong and reliable bottles were first made in England and the high-quality corks from Portugal.
+This method is inherently more expensive but not necessarily hugely so – presumably, the maintenance cost on a cave in the Loire valley, once you have acquired it for storage of maturing bottles, is not that great, I prefer to use the services of a Wine Storage Facility!

 Our first example is a Loire bottle, made from the Cabernet Sauvignon grape and so contributing to the pink theme of this part of the evening.
 Despite its low price (€7 at source), it is made in the traditional way.
-Galop des Clos Rosé, non vintage, Clos Maurice, AC Crémant de Loire has attractive red fruit on the nose, a very slight leafiness on the palate plus those red fruit, and the tiny hint of phenolic bite on the finish – it is after all made from a red skinned grape with tannins.
-Before we can enjoy a wine like this those dead yeast cells in the bottle have a crucial part to play.
-The big difference between tank fermented and bottle fermented wines is that the latter can get the benefit from interaction with the lees (dead yeast cells and other matter which drops out of the maturing wine) in the bottle.
+Galop des Clos Rosé, Non Vintage, Clos Maurice, AC Crémant de Loire has attractive red fruit on the nose, a very slight leafiness on the palate plus those red fruits, and the tiny hint of a phenolic bite on the finish – it is after all made from a red-skinned grape with tannins.
+Before we can enjoy wine like this those dead yeast cells in the bottle have a crucial part to play.
+The big difference between tank-fermented and bottle-fermented wines is that the latter can get the benefit from interaction with the lees (dead yeast cells and other matter which drops out of the maturing wine) in the bottle.
 This can be for a shorter (9 months) or longer (five years) time and imparts the toasty, brioche aromas that are such a big part of much Champagne and other quality bottle-matured sparkling wine.

 Some traditional method styles